Oterem/OpencvDemo/README.md

 This project is developed as native android application using open source computer vision library - [OpenCV](https://opencv.org/)

-The project is supervised by our professor Mr. Assaf Spanier.
+The project is advisored by our professor Mr. Assaf Spanier.

 ## Tools & Practices
-We're trying to use the best tools and practices in order to produce a quality enginneered product.
+We're trying to use the best tools and practices in order to produce a quality engineered product.
-(replace 'jce-il/project-template' with your 'username/repo' and register to the relevant services)

 |Category|Status|
 |---|---|